Religion in Ecuador

 When it comes to religion, the Ecuadorian society is relatively homogeneous, with Christianity being the primary religion.
-Roman Catholicism is the main Christian denomination in the country.
-However, affiliation with Protestant churches is increasing.
+Catholicism is the main Christian denomination in the country.
+There are also small minorities of other religions.

 There are many old and new churches throughout the country and many more are being built by the Catholic Church.
 The Evangelical Missionary Union represents many Protestants in Ecuador; Anglican churches in Ecuador belong to Province 9 of the Episcopal Church in the United States of America.
-Other religions are present in small numbers: Eastern Orthodoxy, the Church of Jesus Christ of Latter-day Saints, Buddhism, Judaism, Hinduism and Islam.
+Other religions are present in small numbers: Eastern Orthodoxy, Mormonism, Buddhism, Judaism, Hinduism and Islam.

 Statistics

-According to Latinobarómetro's 2018 public opinion survey, approximately 92 percent of respondents have a religious affiliation or belief.
-Of those, 74.8 percent are Catholic; 15.2 percent are evangelical Christian (including evangelical Baptists and Methodists); and 1.2 percent are Jehovah's Witnesses.
-Approximately 1.4 percent identify as members of other religious groups, including Seventh-day Adventists, the Church of Jesus Christ, Jews, and Protestants.
-Of those who do not identify with a religion, 0.8 percent identify as atheists while 6.1 percent have no religion.
+According to Latinobarómetro's 2018 public opinion survey, approximately 92% of respondents have a religious affiliation or belief.
+Of those, 74.8% are Catholic; 15.2% are evangelical Christian (including evangelical Baptists and Methodists); and 1.2% are Jehovah's Witnesses.
+Approximately 1.4% identify as members of other religious groups, including Seventh-day Adventists, the Church of Jesus Christ, Jews, and Protestants.
+Of those who do not identify with a religion, 0.8% identify as atheists while 6.1% have no religion.

 According to the Ecuadorian National Institute of Statistics and Census in 2012 (the most recent year for which there are government statistics available), approximately 92 percent of the population professes a religious affiliation or belief.
-80.4% are Roman Catholic, 11.3% are Protestants, 1.29% are Jehovah's Witnesses, and 6.96 have other religions or none.
+80.4% are Catholic, 11.3% are Protestants, 1.29% are Jehovah's Witnesses, and 6.96% have other religions or none.